mostafa-khairy/Communicate-Data-Findings/README.md

 # Communicate-Data-Findings-.
 Ford GoBike System Data

+# Dataset Overview
+This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.

 ## Dataset
  - the dataset has 183412 rows and 16 columns.
  - The size is enough for analysis.